Caballero the latest to depart Manchester City

 The goalkeeper, who joined from Malaga in 2014, made 27 appearances this season after forcing his way into manager Pep Guardiola's starting line-up ahead of the out-of-sorts Claudio Bravo.

-However, the 35-year-old's deal will not be renewed and will move on next month.
+However, the 35-year-old's deal will not be renewed and he will quit City next month.

+"It's been a privilege to play for Manchester City," the Argentine told the club's official website.

 "To win the League Cup in such dramatic circumstances was special and it's a day I will never forget."